mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/HANDOUTS-SHATTERED-OATHS.md

 When shadows rise where light once stood,
 When noble blood turns dark for good,
 When two made one are torn apart,
-The Sundering's child will claim his heart.
+The Worldrend's child will claim his heart.

 Three fragments whole, three truths revealed,
 Three paths to walk, three fates are sealed.